 - Black Bean Bowls with Sweet Potatoes and Quinoa

-Did you make this Whole30 sweet potato hash?
+Did you make this Sweet Potato Hash with Bacon and Apple?
 I’d love to know how it turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Sweet Potato Hash with Bacon and ApplePrint Recipe Rate this Recipe Pin Recipe

 - 1 pound sweet potatoes, diced into 1" cubes

 - 4 slices thick cut bacon, chopped into 1" pieces

 - 1 sweet onion, diced to ½"

 - 1 medium apple, diced to ½"

 - 1 red bell pepper, diced to ½"